-- Changes to the suitability and adaptability of some crops. - Potential shift in the optimum growing regions from the current hotter producing areas towards areas currently regarded as too cool. - Change the timing and reliability of plant growth, flowering, fruit growth, fruit setting, ripening and product quality; fruit size, quality and pollination. - Change harvesting times for different areas. - Reduce the time to reach maturity (earlier in the season). - Change the occurrence and distribution patterns of insect pests including fruit fly and heliothis. - Impact on range and severity of some diseases. - Potentially downgrading product quality. - · Result in pollination failures. - Increase active soil-borne diseases and insect infestation for longer periods during the year. - May cause fruit yellowing of tomatoes and affect the post-harvest processing for some crops such as beans, melons, sweet corn and strawberries that are required to be cooled quickly. - May induce fruit abscission in citrus during the bloom or early fruit set period. - Potential influence fruit quality and pollination of some sub-tropical crops, e.g. avocado. - Reduced diurnal temperature range will potentially reduce the overlap between open stages of male and female flower parts thus decreasing the chances for pollination and resulting in more pollination failures, fruit drop and sunburn to fruit.
+- Changes to the suitability and adaptability of some crops. - Potential shift in the optimum growing regions from the current hotter producing areas towards areas currently regarded as too cool.
+Avocado production in SEQ will shift and contract eastwards and southwards (Hosking et al. 2014). - Change the timing and reliability of plant growth, flowering, fruit growth, fruit setting, ripening and product quality; fruit size, quality and pollination. - Change harvesting times for different areas. - Reduce the time to reach maturity (earlier in the season). - Change the occurrence and distribution patterns of fruit fly, Helicoverpa and diamond back moth. - Potentially downgrading product quality. - · Result in pollination failures. - Increase active soil-borne diseases and insect infestation for longer periods during the year. - May cause fruit yellowing of tomatoes, and affect the post-harvest processing for some crops such as beans, melons and strawberries that are required to be cooled quickly. - May induce fruit abscission in citrus during the bloom or early fruit set period. - Potential influence on fruit quality and pollination of some sub-tropical crops e.g. avocado. - Reduced diurnal temperature range will potentially reduce the overlap between open stages of male and female flower parts thus decreasing the chances for pollination and resulting in more pollination failures, fruit drop and sunburn to fruit. - Increased minimum temperatures and reduced occurrence of frost may benefit the growth of pineapples and negatively impact vegetable growers in tropical and subtropical regions producing winter crops as the winter production season will be shortened. - Changes in disease and pest distribution ranges.

-- to a changing and variable climate.
-Select and review growing site/location to avoid unsuitable climate factors through identifying threshold temperatures or other climate conditions for crops.
+- Select for, or change to, cultivars which are more adaptable - Select and review growing site/location to avoid unsuitable climate factors through identifying threshold temperatures or other climate conditions for crops. - Choose optimal timing of planting.